Sony’s PS5 showcase was exciting for PC gaming, then hugely disappointing

 It’s infuriating to have all this dangled before us then pulled away.
 I had accepted that Sony would likely never release their PlayStation games on PC, then they brought the excellent Horizon: Zero Dawn over in August and have since said they “will explore expanding our first-party titles to the PC platform”.
 Last night stream, it seemed they were going ahead.
 I was dead stoked for Demon’s Souls!
 Then they walked it all back, and I’ve gone from hopeful about Sony’s PC gaming efforts to sceptical and a bit narked.
 Not just because they had me up at midnight adding ‘oh lol hang on’ corrections to posts.

 It’s so daft too.
 I’d be astonished if Final Fantasy XVI doesn’t come to PC at some point, if this situation is anything other than Squeenix doing a stupid dance required by whatever deal they signed with Sony.
-Demon’s Souls, yeah, maybe, as a game Sony publish themselves, that’s one I could see staying PlayStation-exclusive, though I wish it wouldn’t.
+Demon’s Souls, yeah, maybe, as a game Sony publish themselves, that’s one I could see staying PlayStation-exclusive.
+Though I do hope it really is coming to PC, and they just accidentally jumped the gun.

 Honestly, the only way Sony can atone for raising then crushing hopes is to announce Bloodborne for PC.
 Might as well just casually do that today.
 I’ll forgive everything.
 Please, I am begging you.
 But no take-backsies this time.